dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 # Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study

+## Table of contents

 ## Introduction

 This repository contains the Google Data Analytics capstone project, a case study of a fictional bike-share company called Cyclistic, that I completed as a final course of the Google Data Analytics Professional Certificate.
-The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#prepare), [process](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#process), [analyze](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#analyze), [share](), and [act]().
-I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau Public for data visualization and analysis.
+The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#prepare), [process](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#process), [analyze](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#analyze), [share](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#analyze), and [act]().
+I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau Public for data analysis and visualization.
 Although, to some extent, complete analysis can be done using only one of these tools, I chose to use both to demonstrate dynamic skills learned in the certificate and necessary for a data analyst.

 ## Scenario